Articles by Practice Area

 About OLN’s Estate Planning Practice:

-The department, headed by partner, Alfred Ip, prides itself on giving bespoke advice to clients with cross-border challenges.
+The department, prides itself on giving bespoke advice to clients with cross-border challenges.
 As a result of the department’s numerous contentious matters we can assist to ensure that your estate planning does not fall prey to the pitfalls and risks inherent in our probate system in Hong Kong.

 OLN is a Hong Kong law firm with extensive experience in cross-border succession planning.
 If you would like to discuss any UK specific issues please contact Scherzade Burden.